jksinamo/sampleCode/Hyperlink Analysis/README.md

 - Upload finalized test cases
 - Create a standalone for Mac and Windows
 - Testing it on anti-vaccine online community
+- Migrate from reading html to pytesseract for content extraction